Alvin Straight: Adaptations

 Playwright and performer Dan Hurlin and composer and sound designer Dan Moses Schreier adapted Straight's trip into a theatrical production, The Shoulder, that was billed as an opera.
 The Shoulder premiered at CSPS Hall in Cedar Rapids, Iowa in October 1997, presented by Legion Arts.
 It was also performed in January 1998 at New York's Dance Theater Workshop and Minneapolis' Walker Art Center.

-Straight's story was adapted into the film The Straight Story, directed by David Lynch, which starred Richard Farnsworth (in an Oscar-nominated role) as Alvin Straight.
+Straight's story was adapted into the film The Straight Story, directed by David Lynch, which starred Richard Farnsworth (in an Academy Award-nominated role) as Alvin Straight.
 When plans for the film began in 1995, Straight signed a contract that ensured he would receive $10,000 plus 10% of the movie's profits, but he died before the film's completion.
 He said he did not make the trip to see his brother for the possibility of fame or money.